How Much Revenue Does a Website with 1 Million Visitors a Month Make?

 How to Calculate Revenue for a Website Displaying Ads

 As I’ve already mentioned, these equations are just a guide.
-You can use them to get a rough idea of how much money you can make with a website.
+You can use them to get a rough idea of how much money online you can make with a website.

 Here’s the formula for an ad revenue-generated site: